eupnea-project/eupnea-utils/README.md

-# python-scripts
+# Eupnea-scipts
-A rewrite of the original sh scripts in python
+Various post install scripts for eupnea, written in python